-Not everybody is into sports, and not everybody is a 1 🖄 sports fan.
+Not everybody is into sports, and not everybody is a devoted sports fan.

-There are millions of people in this world to whom sports competitions mean next to nothing, and who remain 2 to what's going on in the world of sport.
+There are millions of people in this world to whom sports competitions mean next to nothing, and who remain indifferent to what's going on in the world of sport.
 Some of these anti-fans are part of a community called Sports Suck and run their own website by the same name.
-They call themselves reasonable people who/ believe in 3 6, but explain that they disapprove of competitive sport.
-They 4 against sports mania for some time now, and claim to have gained plenty of supporters.
-Indeed, their website is full of letters and articles from individuals who criticise 5 competition in professional sport as well as badly-behaved sports fans.
-The website also 6 6 the visitors to access a variety of interesting articles supporting their cause.
+They call themselves reasonable people who believe in fitness, but explain that they disapprove of competitive sport.
+They 4have been protesting against sports mania for some time now, and claim to have gained plenty of supporters.
+Indeed, their website is full of letters and articles from individuals who criticise unhealthy competition in professional sport as well as badly-behaved sports fans.
+The website also enables the visitors to access a variety of interesting articles supporting their cause.
 They may exaggerate a bit, but they certainly offer a fresh perspective on sport.

+...
 Watch out!

-We use the present perfect to talk about the first, second, third etc. time something has occurred: It is the first / second / third time, e.g.
+- · We use the present perfect to talk about the first, second, third etc. time something has occurred: It is the first / second / third time, e.g. - It's the first time I've played cricket. (= I've never played cricket before.) - Similarly, when the sentence begins with It was the first / second / third time, we use the past perfect.

-It's the first time I've played cricket. (= I've never played cricket before.)
+It was the second time I had come second in a race. (= I had come second once before.)

-• Similarly, when the sentence begins with It was the first / second / third time, we use the past perfect.
+4> In your notebook, rewrite the sentences below, using It is / was the first time ....

-It was the second time I had come second in a race. $(\neq 1)$ had come second once before.)
+It's Natasha's first time at such a big stadium.
+It's the first time Natasha has been to such a big stadium.

-- 4) In your notebook, rewrite the sentences below, using It is / was the first time - It's Natasha's first time at such a big stadium.
-It's the first time Natasha has been to such a big stadium. - 1 Jo has never taken part in a sports competition before. - 2) It was our second time skiing in the Alps.
+- 1 Jo has never taken part in a sports competition before.
+It's the first time Jo has taken part in a sports competition. - 2 It was our second time skiing in the Alps.
+It was the second time we had been skiing in the Alps.

-- 3 It's my first time in the gym. - 4 It was Jack's third foul in the match. - 5 It's Helen's first victory in a national championship ever! - 6 We had already beaten the other team once before. - 5> In your notebook, complete the sentences with the correct form of the words in brackets.
+- 3 It's my first time in the gym.
+It's the first time I've practised in the gym. - 4 It was Jack's third foul in the match.
+It was the third time Jack had fouled in the match. - 5 It's Helen's first victory in a national championship ever!
+It's the first time Helen's won in a national championship. - 6 We had already beaten the other team once before.
+It was the second time we had beaten the other team. - 5 In your notebook, complete the sentences with the correct form of the words in brackets.
 Add extra words where necessary.
-Use no more than five words. - 1 Kirstin won the race because she (practise / months) before the competition. - 2 (you / use / play) outside a lot when you were younger? - 3 My brother (always / borrow) my tennis racket without asking!
-How annoying! - 4 | (get into / swim) long before I joined this club.
-It has always been my passion. - 5 It was the second time this athlete (drop) of the marathon because of an injury. - 6 W (not / use / walk) long distances, so we get tired easily. - 7 Luke (be) lead) since the race began.
-It looks like he may win it. - 8 The cyclist (strip / medals) after the doping scandal. - 9 When I was young, I was (habit / do) a lot of physical exercise, but I have no time for this now.
+Use no more than five words. - Kirstin won the race because she had been practising for months (practise / months) before the competition. - 2 Did you use to play (you / use / play) outside a lot when you were - 3 My brother is always borrowing (always / borrow) my tennis racket without asking!
+How annoying! - 4 I got into swimming (get into / swim) long before I joined this club.
+It has always been my passion. - 5 It was the second time this athlete had dropped out (drop) of the marathon because of an injury. - W are not used to walking (not / use / walk) long distances, so we get tired easily. - 7 Luke has been in the lead (be / lead) since the race began.
+It looks like he may win it. - 8 The cyclist was stripped of the medals (strip / medals) after the doping scandal. - 9 When I was young, I was in the habit of doing (habit / do) a lot of physical exercise, but I have no time for this now.